 As we get older, skin changes are not uncommon.
 The skin becomes thinner and drier, may develop wrinkles, creases, and age spots, and bruises easier.
-However, just a little extra TLC for senior skin can make a difference towards keeping it more attractive and healthy.
-Consider these tips from the aging care professionals at Hearts at Home In-Home Care:
+However, just a little extra TLC for aging skin can make a difference towards keeping it more attractive and healthy.
+Consider these tips to care for aging skin from the Hearts at Home senior care team:

 - Change up the bathing regimen.
 Exchanging long, hot baths for a 10-minute shower or warm-water bath and replacing bar soap with a far more gentle cleanser are great places to begin when caring for aging skin.
 Encouraging older adults to make the switch from showering or bathing each day to every other day can further protect the skin.
 Seniors should also consistently follow up with a fragrance-free moisturizer; however, stay away from bath oils, which may raise the danger of a fall.

 - Guard from the sun’s rays when outdoors.
 Spring is a popular opportunity to go outside with a senior loved one, but be sure to help protect his or her skin with sunscreen (at least SPF 30), seek out the shade, and provide a hat with an ample brim for added defense from the sun’s rays.